 youth civic engagement

 - Youth & Government: A six-month program in which high-school aged delegates, (9th-12th grades) role play the various positions of the California State Legislature and the State Court systems.
 Students participate by joining local YMCA delegations.
 Within these delegations, they create bills to be submitted to the Model Legislature, research and practice court cases, and attend the three annual Model Legislature & Court conference.
-Contact Sarah Abrams for more information.
+Visit the California YMCA Youth & Government website for more information or contact Sarah Abrams for more information.

 - Teen Leadership Program: A six-week program in which incoming high-school juniors and seniors work through a leadership development course, led by licensed psychologist and master Executive Coach, Dr. Relly Nadler.
 In this exclusive group of 10 teens, students will learn principles, such as emotional intelligence and decision making skills, bettering them as a person and as a leader.
 Contact Sarah Abrams for more information and for the next program start date.